antiboredom/automating-video-lang/README.md

 I'm available to meet by appointment in person or by Skype/Google Hangouts.
 Please email me at lavignes@newschool.edu to schedule a meeting, or if you have any questions or concerns about the class.

-## Grading
-* Participation: 25%.
-* To turn in your projects, add them to the [class homework wiki](https://github.com/antiboredom/automating-video-itp/wiki).
-(Just hit the edit button)
-* Please come to class, and be on time!
-* Coming to class more than 20 minutes late counts as an absence.
-* More than two unexcused absence is grounds for failure.
-* But no one will fail.

 ## Expectations and general notes
 * It's OK to show work that has sensitive or difficult content, but if you do so give everyone a quick heads up beforehand.